longlong1968/skill-review/README.en.md

 - **`SKILL.md`** — The skill itself.
 Contains the 5-phase review process, scoring rubric, report template, rationalization table, and red flags.
 - **`references/standards-checklist.md`** — The definitive reference for each standard.
 Use this when you want to understand exactly what PASS/PARTIAL/FAIL means for a given criterion.
-- **`references/skill-foundry-modification-plan.zh.md`** *(local only, excluded by `.gitignore`)* — A higher-level proposal for a complete skill refactoring workflow ("Skill Foundry"). `skill-review` serves as the structural review module within that larger pipeline.

 ---